 Before we’re hit by really cold weather, it’s worth making sure your boiler is working whilst it’s still warm.

 Start by turning your boiler on, making sure the pilot light is on, and check your radiators are heating up.
-If your radiators need bleeding, you can either do this yourself, or call your Property Manager at Alexander & Co, who will arrange for a professional to do this for you.
+If your radiators need bleeding, you can either do this yourself, or call your Property Manager at Alexander & Co for further advice.

 It’s also worth checking with your Property Manager that your gas safety check is valid.
 Alexander & Co will usually manage this on behalf of the landlord, but it’s worth checking for your own peace of mind.

 If you’re living in a property that has either fireplaces or chimneys, these should have been cleaned before you moved in.
-However, if you’ve been in the property some time, it’s worth checking they’re clean and clear before the winter months set in.
+However, if you’ve been in the property for more than 12 months, please arrange for the chimney to be swept and provide a copy of the chimney sweep’s certificate to your Property Manager before you use it.
 Again, you can contact your Property Manager at Alexander & Co for any advice on this.

 Every property has an EPC, which indicates just how energy efficient your property is.
 This takes into account your house’s insulation, but as the weather turns colder, it’s worth checking on insulation yourself: are your windows and doors sealed properly, or can you feel a draught coming through them?
 Do you need to get draught excludes for your letter or mail box?
 Checking these could save you valuable heat and money during the winter months.